 People with disabilities must be able to enjoy the same goods, activities, services, and benefits as other members of the public.
-You are responsible for making sure your paths of travel, surfaces, drop off zones, restrooms, shelter, event notices are accessible.
-Also note that any seating, vendors, exhibits, and assembly/performance areas that will be part of your event must be accessible.
+You are responsible for making sure your paths of travel, surfaces, drop off zones, restrooms, shelter, and event notices are accessible.
+Any seating, vendors, exhibits, and assembly/performance areas that will be part of your event must be accessible.
 Effective communication for people with disabilities may include printed materials, assistive listening devices, captioning, sign language interpreters, virtual accessibility, and staff preparation.

 Plan your site